zanaaziz/pymongo/README.md

 Now that everything is ready, we first need to establish where to look for a database.
 This can be local or stored on a server.
 On line 13 we declare a variable called 'client' which we assign the database URL using MongoClient.
 In my case, it is the default localhost at port 27017.

-Note: You can also use this format,
+Note: You can also use this format
 ```
 MongoClient('mongodb://localhost:27017/')
 ```